XindiShang/ZerotoHero/Dev-Notes/dev-bugs.md

 note: TW's spacing rule:
 - 1. px / 4 = unit
 - 2. rem * 4 = unit

+### 3. New line based on the number of words
+fix: `max-width: 20ch` does not achieve the effect.
+The unit `ch` means the width of the character `0` in the current font.
+So if the font is not monospaced, the width of the character `0` will be different from the width of other characters.
+So the `max-width: 20ch` will not work properly.
+The solution is to use `max-width: 20em` instead.
+And after setting the max-width, make sure to also set `word-wrap: break-word` to make sure the word will be broken into multiple lines if it's too long.

 ## `T3`